CKIK-SChool-Projects/Formula1/README.md

 - Dávid Sós - Development, Design

 ## In the last commit..
 (Author - Dominik Kulás)
-- I made a sprite for the health visual
-- I coded some security features like always in ONE position
-- I made sure that the health variable is not visible in the starting screen
+- I fixed the steering
-- I coded the boost system for both players
+- I cleaned code

 ## TODO - By Priority

-- Code the left and right movement for both player!
-DONE
 - Figure out how should use the starting flag
 - Code spawnpoints related to something next to the map